lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 To be sure the selected verts really have been added to the Vertex Group, you can try the deselect button.
-If the verts do not get deselected, then you probably forgot to hit the :guilabel:`Assign` button.
+If the verts do not get deselected, then you probably forgot to hit the *Assign* button.
 But you can do that safely now.
 But remind:
 All selected verts get the weight assigned as displayed in the "Weight:" input field!